IPG Photonics: US subsidiary

 In 1998, IPG established the IPG Photonics Corporation headquartered in Oxford, Massachusetts.

 By 2000, IPG was a $52 million company.
 Its customers included Alcatel, Fujitsu, Lucent, Siemens, and Marconi (Reltec).
-During this time, IPG started developing its mutli-kilowatt diode-pumped fiber lasers.
+During this time, IPG started developing its multi-kilowatt diode-pumped fiber lasers.

 In 2000, IPG introduced a 100-W diffraction-limited fiber laser using its multi-fiber side-coupling technology.
 In comparison, the conventional diode-pumped solid-state lasers (DPSSLs) on the market used diode bars as the pump source, with each bar typically producing 40 W of power.

 By the end of 2000, capital spending by telecommunications providers was reduced and IPG revenue from communications applications declined.
 IPG invested much of its remaining capital in the development of: (1) high-power industrial fiber lasers; (2) mass production lines; and (3) semiconductor pump laser diode technology.
 IPG pursued raising the maximum wattage of fiber laser technology.

 Between 2002 and 2003, IPG developed multi-kW industrial class fiber lasers.
 This was accomplished by combining the output beams of several 100-W fiber lasers.

 In 2006 IPG raised more than $90 million, net of proceeds, in an initial public offering.
-The company continued to expand, opening offices near Detroit, Michigan in 2006, Beijing, China in 2007 and its Silicon Valley Technology Center in 2010.
+The company continued to expand, opening offices near Detroit, Michigan in 2006, Beijing, China in 2007, and its Silicon Valley Technology Center in San Jose, California in 2010.

 Beginning in 2010, the company introduced its first quasi-continuous wave (QCW) lasers into the market.

 IPG's Oxford facility was expanded to include a new production facility in 2013.

 In 2017, worldwide IPG revenue grew to $1.4 billion, a 40% increase over the previous year.
 In 2018 the company was added to the S&P 500 stock market index.

 In late 2018, IPG acquired Genesis Systems, a robotic integration company.

 IPG announced the release of the LightWELD 1500, a handheld laser welding system, late in 2020.

-In 2021, Valentin Gapontsev stepped down as Chief Executive Officer, retaining a position as Executive Chairman of the company.
-Eugene Scherbakov succeeded Dr. Gapontsev as IPG's new CEO.
+In 2021, Valentin Gapontsev stepped down as chief executive officer, retaining a position as Executive Chairman of the company.
+Then, Eugene Scherbakov succeeded Dr. Gapontsev as IPG's CEO.
+On April 30, 2024, Mark M. Gitin was appointed as the current chief executive officer.

+Canadian Subsidiary

+In late 2017, IPG announced the acquisition of Laser Depth Dynamics, a provider of an optical coherence tomography-based in-process quality monitoring and control solutions for laser-based welding applications.
+The subsidiary operates as IPG Photonics (Canada) Inc. and is located in Kingston, Ontario.